 Sand Sculptures Competition At Beit Yanai Beach

 Unfortunately, I forgot our kite at home.
-And I did not want to start building sand sculptures with photo gear next to me.
+And I did not want to start building sand sculptures with photo gear on me.
 These were the two options my daughter wanted.
 So I bought a kite.
-As you can see, they were not cheap, most priced at 70 NIS, but we will probably make use of it in the future as well.
+As you can see, they were not cheap, most priced at 70 NIS, but we will probably use the kite in the future.

 Overall, Beit Yanai Beach is one of the most beautiful beaches in Israel.
 Moreover, you can visit it not only during the summer.
-Besides swimming, you can hike, go bird watching or even joining the Sand Sculptures Competition.
-Which by the way was a little disappointing and for the future, I would suggest going to Sand Sculptures Competition in a big city like Tel Aviv or Haifa (hoping the more people there will be, the higher the level of the work will be).
+Besides swimming, you can hike, watch birds, or even join the Sand Sculptures Competition.
+Which, by the way, was a little disappointing and for the future, I would suggest going to Sand Sculptures Competition in a big city like Tel Aviv or Haifa (hoping the more people there will be, the higher the level of the work will be).